mozilla/ichnaea/docs/index.rst

    :service: location_measurement

 .. toctree::
    :maxdepth: 2

 How to run your own server
 ::::::::::::::::::::::::::

-Run the following commands to download the Database and the server:
+Run the following commands to download the database and the server:

 .. code-block:: bash